ken-power/SensorFusionND-Camera-FeatureTracking/README.md

 9|Performance Evaluation 3|Log the time it takes for keypoint detection and descriptor extraction.
 The results must be entered into a spreadsheet and based on this data, the TOP3 detector / descriptor combinations must be recommended as the best choice for our purpose of detecting keypoints on vehicles.|PLANNED

+# Project Report

+## 1. Data Buffer

+Rather than implement a custom ring buffer, this project is using the Circular Buffer implementation from the Boost C++ libraries.
+The [references section](#References) contains links to relevant articles to help add Boost to the project.

 ## Dependencies for Running Locally
 * cmake >= 3.1
   * All OSes: [click here for installation instructions](https://cmake.org/install/)